hendrasutanto/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

     <img src="images/connectors.png" width=75% height=75%>
 </div>

+2. When prompted with the **Launch Sample Data** popup, click **Additional configuration**.
-2. Enter the following configuration details.
+3. Follow the onscreen instructions and enter the following configuration details.
 The remaining fields can be left blank.

 <div align="center">